This post contains affiliate links. Please read my disclosure policy to learn more.

 How to store scallops?

-You should store fresh scallops in the refrigerator wrapped in paper.
+You should store fresh scallops in the refrigerator that is set at or below 40°F, wrapped in paper.

 How long can scallops be stored in the refrigerator?

-Raw scallops can be safely stored in a refrigerator set at or below 40° F for up to 2 days, at which time you will need to cook or freeze the scallops.
+Raw scallops can be safely stored in a refrigerator set at or below 40° F for up to 1 or 2 days max, at which time you will need to cook or freeze the scallops.